davkow/Writing-project/README.md

-Research for potential guest blog post
+Research for potential blog post